 Data Validation

 Vana uses a Proof of Contribution system to validate data submitted to the network.
-"Valid" means something different in each DLP, because different DLPs value data differently.
+"Valid" means something different in each DataDAO, because different DataDAOs value data differently.

 Running Proof-of-Contribution in the Satya Network